 Experience the thrill of driving every month with evo magazine, devoted exclusively to the greatest performance cars in the world.
 If you're passionate about performance cars then evo is your ultimate monthly read.

-When Land Rover introduced the original Range Rover in 1970 nobody could have predicted the influence it would have in the automotive world.
-It effectively created the upmarket SUV segment, but every car that has copied it remains a pretender to its throne.
-Nothing, absolutely nothing can go everywhere the Range Rover goes; it's as down and dirty in the mire as its ancient Defender great-granddaddy, yet every bit as prestigious, comfortable and luxurious as a Mercedes-Benz S-Class on Park Lane.
+The Range Rover tip toes between a hugely capable off-roader and a luxury cruiser.
+It's a vehicle that is as down and dirty in the mire as its ancient Defender great-granddaddy, yet every bit as prestigious, comfortable and luxurious as a Mercedes-Benz S-Class on Park Lane.
 More so, even.
 It’s got agility and performance that belie its ample bulk, especially in Supercharged 5.0-litre V8 form with its 5.4-second 0-62mph pace.
-In short, the Range Rover is the most complete car money (a lot of it) can buy.
+In short, the Range Rover is one of the most complete cars money (a lot of it) can buy.

 Given that the Range Rover is a better off-road vehicle than absolutely everything, even the people at Bentley have quietly admitted that to chase its off-road prowess with the forthcoming Bentayga is an exercise in futility.
 That the Range Rover can achieve this is nothing short of remarkable, as on road it comes with no real compromises.
 We’d be lying if we said it’ll pursue well-driven sports cars on the Route Napoleon, but it’ll hang onto their bumpers for longer than you’d believe possible.
 Land Rover’s engineers have found a way to cheat physics, up to a point, so the big Range Rover actually handles.
 The diesels have enough grunt to shorten the bits between the bends too, the 5.0-litre Supercharged V8 all but removing them.